 During student teaching, the Director of Teacher Education will provide an overview of how teacher candidates may apply for their license using the LVIS portal on the Indiana Department of Education.
 While the candidate may apply for the license at any time, s/he should not pay for the processing until s/he has met the requirements set by both Manchester University and the Indiana State Department of Education.
-In particular, the candidate must meet all graduation requirements, hold the required GPA, pass the required Pearson content tests and the Pearson pedagogy test.
 The licenses will be processed upon completion of all requirements.